Low-overhead Magic State Circuits with Transversal CNOTs: Introduction

 When considering explicit implementation and optimisation of schemes for magic state distillation and the closely related synthillation, most of the prior works focus on 2D qubit connectivity using lattice surgery.
 On the other hand, significant experimental progress has been made in multiple hardware platforms such as trapped ions and neutral atoms~\cite{postlerDemonstrationFaulttolerantUniversal2022, ryan-andersonHighfidelityTeleportationLogical2024,bluvsteinLogicalQuantumProcessor2024,rodriguezExperimentalDemonstrationLogical2024} in demonstrating additional qubit connectivity and transversal CNOT gates available between code patches.
 These capabilities have significant potential to reduce the spacetime overhead of fault-tolerant computation~\cite{zhouAlgorithmicFaultTolerance2024} and naturally, significant room for improvements to magic state preparation circuits in this context.

-In this work, considering the availability of transversal CNOTs and the enhanced connectivity between logical qubits, we have devised an algorithm for optimising \text{CNOT}+$T$ magic state preparation circuits, achieving low qubit counts, low CNOT depth and minimal T depth.
-The algorithm leverages SWAP gates to reduce the CNOT counts, absorbing SWAPs into the state initialization round.
+In this work, considering the availability of transversal CNOTs and the enhanced connectivity between logical qubits, we have devised an algorithm for optimising \text{CNOT}+$T$ magic state preparation circuits, achieving low qubit counts, low CNOT depth and maximal $T$ parallelisation.
+The algorithm leverages SWAP gates to reduce the CNOT counts, absorbing SWAPs into the state initialisation round.
 For architectures where arbitrary SWAP gates are cheap, this compilation strategy can be extended to more general settings.
 The algorithm adopts a greedy approach which can be adapted for different requirements, for example, optimising for \text{CNOT} count rather than \text{CNOT} depth.
 Our work is complementary to recent results in magic state preparation~\cite{gidney2024magicstatecultivationgrowing} since all our circuits start with states prepared in $\ket{T}$, which inherently lends itself to better schemes for high-quality magic states.
-Moreover, the required output error rates for the schemes preparing $\ket{T}$ do not need to be high because synthillation further improves the error rates for the final non-Clifford gate.
+Moreover, the required output error rates for schemes preparing $\ket{T}$ do not need to be as low because synthillation further improves the error rates for the final non-Clifford gate.

 We start this paper by introducing the fault-tolerant \text{CCZ} scheme of Jones~\cite{jonesLowoverheadConstructionsFaulttolerant2013} in \cref{sec:ccz_distill} as a motivating example, describing its components and the ways that this scheme can be reformulated.
 In \cref{sec:parallelisation_algo} we introduce the concept of phase rotation operators and outline our algorithm for simplifying blocks of \text{CNOT}s.
 At the end of the section and also in \cref{sec:MSD-circuits}, we apply our algorithm to construct low overhead fault-tolerant schemes for \text{CCZ}, \text{CS} and $T$ as shown in \cref{fig:CCZCircFinal,fig:CS-rearranged,fig:OurTgate}.
 This is followed by a brief resource analysis of our \text{CCZ} circuit in \cref{sec:analaysis} and further discussion in \cref{sec:discussion}.